emilioSp/test-frameworks/README.md

 ## Rules
 - TypeScript is mandatory
 - ESM is mandatory in order to test future-proof capabilities
+- Test a simple (and dumb) app that assigns a driver to the right car 🏎 ...based on his contract 💵️

+## Caveats
+- Why imports have file extensions? 👉https://nodejs.org/api/esm.html#mandatory-file-extensions

 ## TODO
 - [x] Add async tests